syncfusion-content/asp.netwebforms-docs/aspnet/Gantt/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img1.png)

+_Figure : Elements of a Gantt chart_

 * Toolbar – It is a collection of toolbar buttons to add, edit, and delete a task.
 You can outdent and indent a task using outdent and indent buttons.
 Following screen shot illustrates the function of each toolbar button,

   ![](Getting-Started_images/Getting-Started_img2.png)
+  _Figure : Toolbar of Gantt chart_

 * Search Textbox – It is used to search tasks, which contains the search string.
 * Resource Names – It displays the names of the resources assigned to that task.
 * Task bar – It is a graphical representation of the duration of task.